 WJ Magazine is connected with several well established artists, and a charity event using art is highly visual, thus attracting a lot of attention.
 The theme of tennis was inspired by the current Wimbledon championship’s and Greenhouse’s connection with sport.
 Greenhouse works in underdeveloped areas, schools and community clubs, encouraging children aged 11 to18 to improve their lives by them realising their full potential through participating in intensive sport and performing arts programmes.
 This is the first time they have teamed up with WJ Magazine in the name of charity.

 As the evening progressed, an overwhelming amount of interest in the art works became apparent.
 The auction did not conclude that night, rather it continued online.
 Meanwhile, the exhibition itself can still be viewed until the 30th of July before the works are collected by their new owners.

 The show is an imaginative display of a diverse range of talent.
 There are even multiple cakes shaped just like tennis balls to buy and eat.
 The awareness provoked by such a sight in Carnaby Street (an area with such a high concentration of culture) will no doubt drive more attention to the deserving charity.

 Photos: Sarah Tsang

-Tennis Art Ball is at 63 Broadwick Street from until 30th June 2013, for further information visit here.
+Tennis Art Ball is at 63 Broadwick Street until 30th June 2013.
+For further information visit the exhibition’s website here.